CaptainRich/Dir_List/README.md

 Once this data is entered, the scan commences and the output file is generated.
 The output file (specified by the user) is written to the target directory that is scanned.

+*(To use this program, copy both 'directory-scan.py' and 'dir_list.py' to a directory on a local drive.
+Invoke the program as indicated above.)*

 ## References
 1. Python for You and Me, Kushal Das, Feb 17, 2021
 2. Python Basics: A practical Introduction to Python 3, David Amos, Dan Bader, 2022